alienmind/phronex/README.md

 - [x] ..
 Generic feature to add a new row to a data table
 - [x] ..
 Generic feature to delete a row from a data table
 - [x] ..
 Editing expenses values or descriptions live from the project detail screen
+- [ ] ..
+Set up budget for the project
 - [x] ..
 Add expenses to projects
 - [x] ..
 Edit a expense detail in the project
 - [x] ..
 Delete an expense from the project